Why are some fathers willing to change diapers, prepare meals, and give the kids a bath, while others skip out on these essential parenting duties?

 “We’re interested in trying to identify the variables that determine whether or not men choose to be involved as fathers, because that’s so important for child development,” says associate professor James Rilling, co-author of the study.

 According to the U.S. Census Bureau, there has a been a sharp increase in the number of single-parent families (most often headed by mothers), reaching almost 30 percent of all households with children in 2008.
-This shift in family structure has been linked by the U.S. Centers for Disease Control and Prevention (CDC) to negative social, psychological, and educational consequences for children with uninvolved (or absentee) fathers.
+This shift in family structure has been linked by the (CDC) to negative social, psychological, and educational consequences for children with uninvolved (or absentee) fathers.

 Testes Size and Testosterone Linked to Paternal Caregiving